Do-it-yourself Plumbing: Tips and Techniques to Resolve Common Problems at Home

 Is DIY plumbing safe?

-DIY plumbing can be secure if you adhere to safety guidelines and take the appropriate precautions.
+DIY plumbing is safe if you follow safety guidelines and take proper precautions.

-When should I call for a licensed plumber?
+When should I contact a professional plumber?